c2siorg/GSoC/GSoC-2024/07-Joy-Zawadi-Bug-Connector-Proposal.md

 Weeks 9-12 (40 hours): CVE-Commit Matching Algorithms Developed matching algorithms based on:
-Timing-based matching: Mapping commits to CVEs based on the date they were committed.
 Cosine similarity: Using semantic similarity to match CVE descriptions to commit messages.
-Evaluated the efficiency of these algorithms and implemented fallback mechanisms for edge cases where timing data was insufficient.
+Evaluated the efficiency of the algorithm and implemented fallback mechanisms for edge cases where timing data was insufficient.

 Weeks 13-14 (40 hours): Exploring Feasibility of LLMs Explored the use of large language models (LLMs) for improved CVE-to-commit matching.
 Evaluated the SentenceTransformer model and implemented it for computing cosine similarity between CVE descriptions and commit messages.

 Phase 2: Real-Time Integration

 Weeks 15-16 (20 hours): Designing System Architecture Designed a modular system architecture for real-time CVE monitoring, focusing on scalability and flexibility.
 Defined clear boundaries between components like data loading, data processing, and model application.